Get the latest

 Visual inspection: All tissues are visually inspected and if physical imperfections are noted, tissues are rejected for shipment

-Notification of lot failure: If a tissue lot fails QC or sterility testing, the customer will be notified and the tissues will be replaced without charge.
-Because our QC and sterility testing is done post-shipment, notification will be made as soon as possible (Under normal circumstances, ET-50 failures will be notified by Thursday 5 p.m.; sterility failures will be notified within 8 days of shipment)
+Notification of lot failure: If a tissue lot fails our QC or sterility testing, the customer will be notified and the tissues will be replaced without charge when appropriate.
+Because our QC and sterility testing is done post-shipment, a notification will be made as soon as possible (Under normal circumstances, TEER failures will be notified by Wednesday 5 p.m.; sterility failures will be notified within 8 days of shipment)

 Thank you for requesting information about MatTek products!
 A representative will contact you shortly.